QuentinRa/blog.quentinra.dev/info/plsql/index.md

 Add **OR REPLACE** if you are updating an existing trigger.

 * **FOR EACH ROW**: If you are planning to update every row, then add it.
 This may be the case, if the grade of each person is based on the median.
-If a grade change, we need to update every grade.
+If a grade changes, we need to update every grade.

 * **WHEN**: You may add a when clause.
 If the condition is false, then the trigger is not triggered for this record.